gfonseca18/100-Python-Challenges/2-Section.md

 #### Return the quotient and remainder
 4 - White a function that accepts two integers num1 and num2.
 The function should divide num1 by num2 and return the quotient and remainder.
 The output can be rounded to 2 decimal places

+#### Determine the factors of a number
+5 - White a function to determine the factors of a number.
+Return the output in the form of a list